-This is an updated article originally posted on 12/06/12.
+This is a 2017 update to an article originally posted in June 2012.
 A lot has changed since we originally asked ‘What is Google Places?’

 - Google Places for Business has been renamed into Google My Business.

 - Google Street View has integrated smoothly with Google My Business by allowing businesses to showcase their interiors with 360 Virtual Tours.

 - The layout of Googles Search Results has undergone multiple changes.

 So what is Google Places… or more correctly, Google My Business, in 2017?
 A Google Business page result will appear at the very top of Google when people are searching for local businesses into Google Search.
 Having a Google Business page is essential for exposure, aside from having a mobile responsive site with click to call functionality, it is another way to reach your audience with Google’s unique results.

 Now let’s say Ben is potential customer for a Cafe in Melbourne.
 He wants to find a Cafe located near him and searches ‘cafe Melbourne’ into Google.

 The result above will not only appear for Cafes appear but for a range of local businesses including: plumbers, restaurants, hotels, landmarks, museums and more.
 Depending on how optimised the Google My Business page is, business owners can showcase their reviews, address, opening hours, prices and business features (e.g. Free Wifi).
 The best thing about this listing is that it is completely free.
 However, like anything on Google, it will only feature your business if your Google Business page is search engine optimised.